kjtetzlaff/Software-Engineering-Household-Reminder-App/README.md

 Navigation between all screens is complete.

-Next tasks include:
+Areas for future improvement could include:
 - Adding option to turn notifications on and off for different tasks.
-- Testing app.